Docker Desktop WSL 2 backend

 wsl --set-default ubuntu.

-Optionally, select any additional distributions you would like to enable WSL 2 on.
+Optionally, select any additional distributions you would like to enable the Docker-WSL integration on.

 - Click Apply & Restart.